 The digital is the best place for the first two elements where buying can be either online or through offline modes depending on product or service.

-The above four Ps are commonly used in the marketing field, but the most critical elements to drive conversions or sales.
+The above four Ps are commonly used in the marketing field but are the most critical elements to drive conversions or sales.

-In the above point, I’ve already mentioned that the studying market before starting the promotion or sales is an essential step.
-You need to research the potential reach, buying capacity of people, competitors, market management.
+You need to research the potential reach, buying capacity of people, competitors, and market management.

 You can get some insights into the market by using tools like keyword research tools, online surveys, case studies, and analytics tools, but it may become expensive if you fail to pick the right direction.

-Though a few tools like Google Analytics can give you a broad overview of people’s behavior, meeting them in person will help you to understand the psychological behavior and buying intents.
+Though a few tools like Google Analytics can give you a broad overview of people’s behavior, meeting them in person will help you to understand their psychological behavior and buying intentions.

 Special meetups, brand events, fan festivals, or asking for users’ opinions/reviews/comments using digital channels, including emails, social media, or websites, may help to understand more about the psychology of customers.

-I recently worked for brand promotion & customer acquisition for an international brand XYZ in the technology sector, where I used to meet around 60-70 random people daily.
+I recently worked for brand promotion and customer acquisition for an international brand XYZ in the technology sector, where I used to meet around 60-70 random people daily.

-I got the mixed reactions of people for XYZ and competitors.
+I got mixed reactions from people for XYZ and competitors.
 I found that most people give preference to those brands that have better after-sales service rather than a cheaper monthly bill.